Ruchika30/Ruchika30/README.md

 I am a frontend developer at Jio Platforms.
 I like building applications which solves some problem.
 I like helping people in the dev community.
 Open to all DMs on [Twitter](https://twitter.com/am_ruchika)

+- 🔭 Mentor at Hacktoberfest 2021
-- 🔭 Currently a Developer working on Frontend
+- Currently a Developer working on Frontend
 - 💬 Ask me about Frontend Technologies
 - I am working on writing test cases these days
 - Working on increasing performance of a web-app